anoopkanyan/spree_shippo/README.md

 The Shippo extension allows chosen partners to automate the signup flow of Spree users.
 To obtain the required shippo_partner_key and shippo_partner_secret, please contact Shippo at support@goshippo.com.
 For individual stores, the configuration variables can be ignored.

+#### Note
+This extension is for platform partners, who manage hundreds or thousands of individual Spree sub-stores.
+This extension allows these partners to automatically connect each store.
+Our current version doesn't support Spree 3.0.
+Unfortunately, it's not in our short-term roadmap to bump the version.

+For individual stores, however, you can easily integrate your store directly on our platform at [https://goshippo.com/user/connect/](https://goshippo.com/user/connect/) by providing your ***Store URL***, ***Store Name*** and ***API Access Token***.

+If you have a specific request regarding the integration of multiple stores, please contact support@goshippo.com.
+Our team will help you find the best solution!
+If you're an individual store, just go ahead and connect instantly at [https://goshippo.com/user/connect/](https://goshippo.com/user/connect/).

 Testing
 -------